Serbs of Croatia: Modern period

 Ban Ivan Mažuranić abolished Serbian education autonomy, which was carried out by the Serbian Orthodox Church, as part of his educational reforms and liberal endeavours.
-Despite the interpretation of this move as anti-Serbian, some of the most senior governmental positions during Mažuranić's reign were held by the Serbs; Jovan Živković was Deputy Ban, Livije Radivojević president of the Table of Seven (Supreme Court), and Nikola Krestić President of the Croatian Parliament.
+Despite the interpretation of this move as anti-Serbian, some of the most senior governmental positions during Mažuranić's reign were held by the Serbs; Jovan Živković was Deputy Ban, Livije Radivojević president of the Table of Seven (Supreme Court), and Nikola Krestić, president of the Croatian Parliament.

 During his 20-year-long reign, marked by violence and aggressive magyarization, Ban Károly Khuen-Héderváry encouraged ethnic conflicts between Croats and Serbs.
 He introduced Cyrillic in grammar school and equalized it with Latin, and allowed the use of Serbian flags.
 He has changed the official language in the Kingdom from Croatian to "Croato-Serbian" and appointed Serb Vaso Đurđević to the position of the Speaker of the Croatian Parliament.
-In 1884, Parliament enacted the so-called "Serbian laws" by which SPC gained the right to independently conduct education on the Croatian territory.
+In 1884, Parliament enacted the so-called "Serbian laws" by which Serbian Orthodox Church gained the right to independently conduct education on the Croatian territory.
 In addition, Khuen-Héderváry financially assisted the Serbs.
 During his reign, four out of eight Croatian county prefects, Deputy Ban and Speaker of the Croatian Parliament were Serbs, and Serbs occupied the highest ranks in the judiciary.
 The main goal of favouring the Serbs was to encourage inter-ethnic (Croat/Serb) conflicts which would lead to the prevention of Croatian resistance against the Austrian Empires' state policies.
-By the end of the 19th century, on the Vladimir Matijević's initiative, Serbs established several institutions such as the Serbian Bank in Zagreb, the Association of Serbian Agricultural Cooperatives and the Serbian Business Association 'Privrednik'.
+By the end of the 19th century, on the Vladimir Matijević's initiative, Serbs established several institutions such as the Serbian Bank, the Association of Serbian Agricultural Cooperatives, and the Serbian Business Association Privrednik.